abrodyyy/Hotel_Repo/README.md

 - **Lead Time vs Bookings**

 Lastly, we analyze the column of lead time to investigate whether there was a trend in this column or not.
 To make our observations faster, we created a boxplot containing the boxplots of lead time versus the booking status of confirmed and cancelled.
-We noticed a higher mean of lead times in cancellations than confirmations, which leads us to believe that the longer a customer makes their reservation, the more likely they are to cancel their bookings.
+We noticed a higher mean of lead times in cancellations than confirmations, but interestedly enough, the longer out the customer booked out their reservation, the less likely they are to cancel.

 ![LeadTime.png](Images/LeadTime.png)